virtual-labs/exp-bounded-buffer-iiith/experiment/procedure.md

 4. Click **add_item_to_buffer()** to add an item to the buffer at the current position
 5. Click **signal(mutex) - Exit critical section** to release the lock on the buffer
-6. Click **signal(full) - Notify item available** to signal that an item is available
+6. Click **signal(filled) - Notify item available** to signal that an item is available

-1. This increments the full semaphore, potentially waking up waiting consumers
+1. This increments the filled semaphore, potentially waking up waiting consumers